 In Ternopil, a city west of Kyiv, Andy Roman, ‘21, helps refugees into a van that sits 14.

-His van is one of three driving droves of people over three hours away.
-They drive to Krakovets, a Ukranian city bordering Poland.
+His van is one of three in a caravan driving droves of people over three hours away to Krakovets, a Ukrainian city bordering Poland.